 All the wealth, weapons and assets at Tijara were transferred back to the Alwar State after the death of Balwant Singh.
 His famous 'Indra Viman' chariot, which used to be drawn by four elephants during the Maharaja's procession, is now being used during the fair of Jagdishji at Alwar and is drawn by a tractor rather than elephants !

 In January of 2016, Tijara opened its doors to the world with its recently-terraced hanging gardens and some of its tall ramparts raised.
-The Rani Mahal consists of 21 suites and rooms named after India's leading lady painters who have honoured them with their work.
-The Mardana Mahal houses 41 rooms that have been styled by leading male designers, artists, and aesthetes.
+The Rani Mahal consists of 22 suites and rooms named after India's leading lady painters who have honoured them with their work.
+The Mardana Mahal houses 47 rooms, Deewar Mahal & Top Mahal houses 6 rooms and Khajoor Mahal houses 15 rooms, that have been styled by leading male designers, artists, and aesthetes.

-The Kanch Mahal or palace of glass is a central structure where guests arrive from all directions for their meals.
+The Marigold bar is a central structure where guests arrive from all directions for their drinks.
 One of the sunken wonders of the Tijara property is Pataal Kund – a rather large pool, where guests can swim in the comfort of summer shade.

 There is also an underground auditorium below the fountain garden.
 No amount of photographs are able to describe the breathtaking 360 degree views of Tijara Fort-Palace which change with the light and the seasons.